SMALL PRESSES

 • A good hybrid will have some method of curating or selecting what projects to take on.
 In other words: They consider the market potential of your work and its ability to succeed.
 If they appear to take anyone and everyone, then you’re better off evaluating the best self-publishing service to use.
 Don’t kid yourself about leveling up to a hybrid.
 (So-called hybrids aren’t averse to playing to your ego to get your business.)

-• A great hybrid offers the potential of bricks-and-mortar distribution—whether to bookstores or other retail channels.
-They might not be able to promise it, but if they’re actively working with a distributor or retailer—and they have a catalog of titles for marketing purposes—that’s a good sign.
-A self-publishing author can easily get distribution through online retail, via Amazon and Ingram (distribution fees are zero or little for online retail), so the more the hybrid invests in marketing and distributing print editions, the more they’re offering something you may not be able to accomplish yourself.
+• A great hybrid offers the potential of specialized or hard to get distribution, where they can get books physically placed on shelves in stores.
+They might not be able to promise this, but if they’re actively placing books at bricks-and-mortar retail outlets—and they have a catalog of titles for marketing purposes—that’s a good sign.
+Again, any self-publishing author can easily get distribution through online retail, via Amazon and Ingram (distribution fees are zero or little for online retail), so the more the hybrid invests in marketing and distributing print editions, the more they might be offering something you may not be able to accomplish yourself.
+Still, keep in mind most books are not sold in stores now.
+They are sold online.

 • A good hybrid works with you both pre-publication and post-publication.
 The relationship doesn’t end once the book is done.
 (However, you may have to pay fees to continue the relationship.)

-Unfortunately, these criteria are extremely easy for less-than-honest small presses and unscrupulous vanity publishers to game by misrepresenting their business models or just plain lying (an example: prolific vanity publisher Austin Macauley).
-This kind of subterfuge is extremely common; in fact, any self-styled hybrid you encounter is far more likely to be disreputable than not.
+Unfortunately, these criteria are extremely easy for less-than-honest fee-charging publishers to game by misrepresenting their business models or just plain lying (an example: prolific vanity publisher Austin Macauley).
+This kind of subterfuge is common.
+As a result, you cannot trust that a self-described hybrid publisher actually is one.

 It’s a good idea, therefore, not to take a hybrid publisher’s claims at face value, but to investigate on your own.